-Most MDT projects with the potential to impact heritage properties are federally-funded in order to comply with MDT's mission to "serve the public by providing a transportation system and services that emphasize quality, safety, cost effectiveness, economic vitality and sensitivity to the environment."
-Consequently, most MDT projects do not occur under the Montana Antiquities Act, but rather with Section 106 of the National Historic Preservation Act (36 CFR 800) and Section 4(f) of the Department of Transportation Act of 1966.
-The process outlined in Section 106 is mirrored in the Montana Antiquities Act.
+and sensitivity to the environment."
+Consequently, most MDT projects do not occur under the Montana Antiquities Act, but rather under Section 106 of the National Historic Preservation Act (36 CFR 800) and Section 4(f) of the Department of Transportation Act of 1966.
+The process outlined in Section 106 is